JakeH91/Life/README.md

     <!-- (T0011) Fade seamlessly between decay images (instead of clunky changes) (30/10/17) -->
     <!-- (T0012) If sight is below a certain level, creatures should preserve energy (sleep) (30/10/17) -->
     <!-- (T0013) Carnies should be able to start eating herbies if there are touching at all, not just if there centres are equal (30/10/17) -->
-        ISSUES:
-            (I0008) The edge of the creature still has to touch the center of it's food...
-Maybe that's fine, I need to think about it.

 30/10/17:
     <!-- (T0014) Creatures should start small, then grow as they eat (Size proportional to health).
 (30/10/17) -->